LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 ---
 layout: custom
 title: Confluence and You
-description: Unlocking the True Potential of Documentation
+description: I Would Marry Confluence
 ---

 >"To plant a garden is to believe in tomorrow." – Audrey Hepburn

-I've spent so many years with Confluence that I might as well marry it by now.
-But, sticking to the topic, I've picked up a few tricks to help your chakras align regarding Confluence.

 Based on my experience, when you facilitate the patterns and tools to make the process of documenting less taxing, people will be more willing to cooperate and improve things.
 When they see the value it provides, it is easier to invest time knowing that it will be helpful to someone, even if that person is yourself in the future.

-The thing is, unless you have read the documents or seen good examples, you probably know how to get to that point or what tools to use to get there or at least closer, so this mini-book tries to solve that!
+The thing is, unless you have read or seen good examples, you probably don't know how to get to that point or what tools to use to get there or at least closer, so this mini-book tries to solve that!

 I'll try to be as structured as possible when building from scratch rather than trying to jump into complex topics like Dynamic Documentation—oh yes, it gets better.